msc-acse/ACSE-5/Readme.md

 - Description: [Assignment1](ACSE5-Assignment1.pdf)
 - **Please read completely before submitting your team**
 - **Please use your city of choice to register your team**
-- *Registered teams thus far*: London
+- *Registered teams thus far*: London, Singapore
 2. Implementing the Cholesky decomposition method. [[Due: 06/02]]
 3. Implementing a medical imaging filter. [[Due: 20/02]]